Monolepton production in SMEFT to $\mathcal O(1/\Lambda^4)$ and beyond: Proton level results

 For fixed $C^{(6)}$, the denominator of the ratio plotted is fixed.
 Increasing $C^{(8)}/C^{(6)}$, we see that the impact of dimension eight grows.
-We have included both positive and negative values for $C^{(6)}$ but forced the dimension eight coefficients to be positive in light of conditions from analyticity~\cite{Adams:2006sv, 2014}\footnote{Analyticity constraints also can be applied to dimension six coefficients and take the form of sum rules, see~\cite{Gu:2020thj,Azatov:2021ygj, Remmen:2020uze, Bellazzini:2020cot}.
+We have included both positive and negative values for $C^{(6)}$ but taken the dimension eight coefficients to be positive for simplicity\footnote{One motivation for taking positive dimension eight coefficients is the conditions analyticity can impose~\cite{Adams:2006sv, 2014}.
+However, as pointed out in Ref.~\cite{Li:2022rag}, the bounds are more subtle than just requiring all dimension eight coefficients to be positive.
+Extending Fig.~\ref{fig:varycoefficients} to negative values of $C^{(8)}/C^{(6)}$, while still keeping all coefficients equal, the contours mirror $C^{(8)}/C^{(6)} > 0$.
+Analyticity constraints also can be applied to dimension six coefficients and take the form of sum rules, see~\cite{Gu:2020thj,Azatov:2021ygj, Remmen:2020uze, Bellazzini:2020cot}.
 We have not imposed constraints from these on our current analysis, though it would be interesting to do so.}.
 The shaded regions on the plot show where the SMEFT contribution to the cross section in this kinematic region is the same size as the SM piece, included to help orient the contours in terms of actual observables, and they can be viewed as rough bounds\footnote{The contours are essentially unchanged if we neglect all dimension six coefficients other than $C^{3,(6)}_{LQ}$ or if we plot in bins of $m_T$ instead of $\sqrt{\hat s}$.}.
 More accurate bounds require correctly incorporating the appropriate experimental acceptance/efficiencies and are left for future work.

 As $C^{(8)}/C^{(6)}$ is varied from $0.1$ to $10$, the effect of the dimension eight terms increases by roughly two orders of magnitude.
 For example, fixing $C^{(6)} = 0.1$ and varying $C^{(8)}/C^{(6)}$ the impact of the dimension eight piece varies grows from $5.7 \times 10^{-4}$ to $0.057$ (for $\sqrt{\hat s} \in [1\, \text{TeV}, 2\, \text{TeV}]$).
 The effects of $C^{(8)}/C^{(6)}$ are larger for negative $C^{(6)}$ because of a cancellation between the negative $\mathcal O(1/\Lambda^2)$ interference and positive dimension six squared $\mathcal O(1/\Lambda^4)$ contributions.
 The overall impact of dimension eight also increases as we move to higher $\hat s$.
 Note that we can use Fig.~\ref{fig:varycoefficients} to extrapolate the results of Fig.~\ref{fig:ratiosWp} to $\Lambda$ other than $5\, \text{TeV}$, as shifting $\Lambda \to \Lambda'$ is equivalent to rescaling both $C^{(6)}$ and $C^{(8)}/C^{(6)}$ by $(\Lambda/\Lambda')^2$.